nexcess/puppet-maldet/README.md

 Hash of config options to use.
 Booleans are converted to 0 or 1.
 Options with multiple values such as email_addr and scan_tmpdir_paths should be specified as an Array.
 Uses defaults provided from Maldet source, except daily version updates are disabled by default.

 See https://www.rfxn.com/appdocs/README.maldetect for available configuration options.

+#### `monitor_mode` _String_ ('disabled')

+String matching one of the following:
+1. The word 'disabled'.
+This will disable the sysconfig configuration for monitor mode.
+2. The word 'users'.
+This will enable monitor mode in sysconfig for all local linux users.
+3. An absolute path to a line-spaced file, containing a list of paths to monitor.

 #### `monitor_paths` _Array[String]_ ({})